57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 tags: ["Layer 1 blockchain", "Ethereum Virtual Machine (EVM)", "Cosmos", "Blockchain testing", "GitHub Actions"]
 thumb: "./thumb.png"
 thumb_h: "./thumb-h.png"
 intro: "As blockchain technology continues to transform industries with its promise of decentralization and transparency, the foundational layer of this technology, known as Layer 1 (L1) blockchains, plays a critical role.
-L1 blockchains provide the necessary infrastructure to build and operate decentralized applications, hosting the protocol and consensus layer fundamental to the entire network."
+L1 blockchains provide the necessary infrastructure to build and operate decentralized applications, hosting the protocol and consensus layer fundamental to the entire network.
+Here, we describe for developers and QA testers how we approach testing Layer 1 blockchains built with EVM and Cosmos to reduce immutability, financial exposure, systemic risks, boundary complexity, cryptoeconomic attacks, and adversarial environments."
 ---

 ## Introduction

-Layer 1 blockchains, like any software, always needs to be tested before deployment.
+Layer 1 blockchains, like any software, always need to be tested before deployment.
 But testing a Layer 1 blockchain requires a very different mindset to approach QA strategy and test plans since bugs can't simply be patched after deployment and these bugs can cause catastrophic outages and significant investment loss.
 Here, we describe the best practices we use to approach Layer 1 blockchain testing to reduce immutability, financial exposure, systemic risks, boundary complexity, cryptoeconomic attacks, and adversarial environments.

 ### What the Article Will Cover